fkirc/attranslate/README.md

 ## Cross-platform Support

 `attranslate` is designed to translate any website or app with any toolchain.
 `attranslate` works for Web/Android/iOS or any combination of platforms.
-To make this possible, attranslate supports the following file formats:
+To make this possible, `attranslate` supports the following file formats:

+- Nested JSON
-- i18n/ICU JSON
+- Flat JSON
+- Android-XML
-- Android XML
+- iOS-plist
-- iOS plist
+- Microsoft Excel

-## Flexible Workflows

-`attranslate` does not enforce any specific workflow.
-In particular, `attranslate` does not force you to use any translation service.
-It is also possible to use attranslate for converting between different file formats without changing the language (e.g. from Android-XML to iOS-Localizable).

 ## Allow Manual Overwrites